johnrudolph/beast-master/rules.md

 - **Beast**: Control Beast movement.
 - **Curse**: Each Curse has a unique cost, but allows you to gain Gold.

+## Traits
+Traits are cards that give your Colossus a boost.
+You can only have 2 Traits in play at a time.
+At any given time there will be 3 face-up Traits and a Trait deck.
+When you select a Trait, you may draw from the deck, or choose one of the face-up Traits.
+If you choose a face-up Trait, replace it with another face-up Trait from the deck before the next player chooses.

+Designer note: For your first game, do not play with Traits.
+They make the game much more interesting, but it's best to learn the basics without them.

 # Setup

 - Each player chooses a color, and receives a set of 1 Starting Environment tile, 1 Colossus, 6 Banners, and 10 Acolytes of that color.